Thame Neighbourhood Plan Revision

 • House prices rising to levels that many struggle to afford

-Why do we need a new Neighbourhood Plan?
+Why we needed a new Neighbourhood Plan